-Ubiquitous Sensing, Computing and Communication (DSE - 4/ GE - 6)
+Ubiquitous Sensing, Computing and Communication (DSE - 4/ GE - 6) (Credit Distribution and Prerequisites of the Course)

 - To provide an in-depth understanding of ubiquitous sensing, computing, and communication in IoT systems. - To explore advanced topics such as context-aware computing, location-based services, and mobile applications. - To understand the integration of IoT with data analytics and real-time processing for actionable insights.